 Kielder Observatory

-A timber observatory in the Northumberland Dark Sky Park, running pre-booked astronomy events year-round.
+A timber observatory in the Northumberland Dark Sky Park.
+It runs pre-booked astronomy events all year round.

-Kielder sits inside Northumberland International Dark Sky Park, one of the largest tracts of protected night sky in Europe, and the observatory, a striking timber structure on a hillside above the forest, is the way to make the most of it.
-Everything runs as pre-booked, astronomer-hosted events rather than casual drop-ins: telescope sessions, aurora nights, family evenings.
-On a clear night the Milky Way is genuinely arresting, and in winter the long darkness makes this one of the few attractions in Britain that gets better in December, with real chances of the aurora borealis on active nights.
-Cloud is always a gamble; the hosts are honest about it and fill cloudy skies with excellent talks.
+Kielder sits inside Northumberland International Dark Sky Park.
+This is one of the largest areas of protected night sky in Europe.
+The observatory is a striking timber building on a hillside above the forest.
+It is the way to make the most of all that darkness.
+Everything runs as pre-booked events hosted by astronomers, not casual drop-ins.
+There are telescope sessions, aurora nights and family evenings.
+On a clear night the Milky Way is genuinely arresting.
+In winter the long darkness works in your favour.
+This is one of the few attractions in Britain that gets better in December, with real chances of the aurora borealis on active nights.
+Cloud is always a gamble.
+The hosts are honest about that, and they fill cloudy skies with excellent talks.

-Our tip Book well ahead, aim for a moonless night, and dress like you're going sledging, the observatory is deliberately unheated where the telescopes live.
+Our tip Book well ahead and aim for a moonless night.
+Dress like you're going sledging: the observatory is deliberately unheated where the telescopes live.

 Partial wheelchair access Accessible toilets